ivankrauseza/ci-project5/README.md

 - Markdown (ReadMe)

 ## User Experience (MVP)
  Taking inspiration from a previous role.
-I wanted to develop an updated/simple/cleaner e-commerce experience.
+I wanted to develop an updated, simple and cleaner e-commerce experience.
 I have also taken inspiration from IKEA to simplify the display and draw attention to the products right away and reduce distraction.
-Overall it is a standard e-commerce website that contains traditional user flow of Product List / Product Detail / Basket / Checkout.
-They also have the tools to views previous orders and manage their account.
+Overall it is a standard e-commerce website that contains traditional user flow of Product List / Product Detail / Basket / Checkout but the User needs to register their account in order to add products to the basket.
+Users also have the basic tools to view previous orders and manage their account.

  ### Wireframes and Mockups
  ![https://bmie23a.s3.eu-west-1.amazonaws.com/uploads/readme/figma_wireframes.jpg](https://bmie23a.s3.eu-west-1.amazonaws.com/uploads/readme/figma_wireframes.jpg)